acamposxp/RcloneLab/README.md

 ## Introduction

-**RcloneLab** is a rclone GUI for Google Colaboratory.
+**RcloneLab** is a rclone GUI for Google Colaboratory, similar to Rclone Browser.
 Please consider contributing our project, any improved version of the code is welcome and much appreciate.

+**Google Colaboratory** is a free Jupyter notebook environment that requires no setup and runs entirely in the cloud.

 ## Installation